myokoym/mireru/README.md

-# Misere - Lightweight File Viewer for CLI
+# Mireru - Lightweight File Viewer for CLI

-Misere is a lightweight file viewer.
+Mireru is a lightweight file viewer.
 It can launch from CLI.
 Powered by Ruby/GTK3.

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'misere'
+    gem 'mireru'

 And then execute: